 4) You Can Watch It.
 The NFL Network carries CFL now.
 But if you're like me (and the rest of the world) and can't get the NFL Network, you can still watch every game for free on your laptop with www.atdhe.net (which also lets you watch ANY live sporting event, for that matter -- a prospect so mind-blowing I still haven't wrapped my head around it).

 5) You Can Bet on It.
-I don't need to waste time explaining why (budgeted and within reason) betting is incredible.
-It changes everything.
-In fact, had I lost on the Rough Riders my first night instead of winning big, it's quite possible I would've hated the CFL and never written this column.
+I don't need to waste time explaining why (budgeted and within reason) betting changes everything.
+In fact, had I lost on the Rough Riders my first night instead of winning, it's quite possible I would've never written this column.

 6) Innovative Rules.
 Bigger fields with more players (wide-open action), three downs instead of four (more risk-taking), up to five players in motion before the snap (more offensive possiblities), points for drilling punts through the uprights (more scoring), and my personal fave: every roster must have at least 12 Canadians (more Canadians).